Can you afford to live in Luxembourg?

-Significantly, its tax wedge is far lower for the average married person, again thanks to child-related benefits and tax provisions.
+Significantly, Luxembourg’s tax wedge is far lower for the average married person, again thanks to child-related benefits and tax provisions.
 Successive Luxembourg governments have sought to encourage families through tax credits, enabling parents whose income is below a certain level to claim tax relief of up to €922.50 per child.

 There’s little to improve on in Luxembourg’s quality of life rankings.
 The capital was named the safest city in the world in the 2019 Mercer quality of living survey, which considers metrics such as internal stability, crime levels, law enforcement, limitations on personal freedom and freedom of the press.
 Violent crime is rare, and most crime falls into the ‘nuisance’ category, such as pickpocketing and other petty theft.
 Intentional homicides are below the rates in other European countries such as the UK and are around one-sixth of the level in the US.

 However, what Luxembourg is not is a cheap country to live in.
-Housing costs are steep: a two-bedroom apartment in Luxembourg City may cost as much as €1m, while renting an apartment of a similar size could cost up to €2,500 per month.
+Housing costs are steep: a typical two-bedroom apartment in Luxembourg City cost on average around €1.1m at the end of 2022, according to industry estimates, while renting an apartment of a similar size could cost €2,500 per month or more.
 This puts home prices – in Luxembourg City at least – among the highest in Europe.

-… typical monthly costs for a family of four will be around €2,870 before rent.
+… typical monthly living costs for a family of four will be around €3,400 before housing expenditure.

-Families with small children will need to consider nursery costs of around €1,200 a month – municipal créche facilities are much cheaper but may have waiting lists – or between €12,700 and €21,000 a year for an international primary school.
-However, most children in Luxembourg attend state schools, which generally have small class sizes and whose teachers are well paid.
-State spending on education is high, and languages are a priority in view of the country’s multinational and multilingual population – something which will please international families.
+Families with small children will need to consider private nursery costs of up to €1,200 a month – municipal créche facilities are much cheaper but may have waiting lists – or between €12,700 and €21,000 a year for an international primary school.
+Most children in Luxembourg attend state schools, which generally have small class sizes and whose teachers are well paid.
+State spending on education is high, and languages are a priority in the light of the country’s extremely multinational and multilingual population, an added benefit for international families.

 The Luxembourg social security system provides substantial benefits to retired people.
-Compulsory contributions are high, but the burden of pension (and health insurance) contributions is shared by employers, employees and the state, amounting in total to 24% of an individual’s salary.
-Retirees reap the benefits with generous pensions, which are currently well funded, in addition to any personal retirement provision or retirement benefits provided by employers.
+Compulsory contributions are high, but the burden of pension (and health insurance) contributions is shared between employers, employees and the state, amounting in total to 24% of an individual’s salary.
+Retirees reap the benefits with generous pensions, which are currently well funded, in addition to any personal retirement provision or benefits provided by employers.

 Low income inequality

-How does all this leave people living in Luxembourg?
-A recent state report suggested that a couple with two children needed just under €4,000 per month in order to take an active part in society in Luxembourg – that is, not just pay the rent and bills, but enjoy a reasonable social life, educate their children and save for the future.
-This sounds a lot, but it means that people earning the average salary or higher can expect a good standard of living.
+Does this mean people living in Luxembourg generally have the wherewithal to enjoy life?
+According to 2019 figures compiled by national statistics office Statec, a couple with two children needed more than €4,200 per month to take an active part in society in Luxembourg – that is, not just pay the rent and bills, but enjoy a reasonable social life, educate their children and save for the future.
+This sounds a lot, but it means that people earning the average salary or higher can enjoy a good standard of living.